Tips for choosing a robovac/mop (Updated for AIBots and roller mops guide) - CyberShack

+The short answer is that customers expect it to clean a home as well as they could.
+For the most part, they are disappointed.
+Even the top of the range Gen 6s still can’t do everything, but they are better than the Gen 5, 4, 3, 2 and 1 versions.

 People have a love-hate relationship with robovacs.
-They love the ones that work, and hate those that don’t.
-But I have learned that, most of the time, it is because people buy the wrong robot for their needs.
+They love the concept but hate it when it does not deliver to their expectations.
+Why?
+Most of the time, people buy the wrong robot for their needs.

+Let me segue.
+My sister-in-law, with three kids, two dogs, and an extended family, is a classic Aldi shopper.
+Her first robovac was an Aldi special Gen 2 DumBot, and she loved it for their hard floor section of a four-level home.
+In 2023, we gave her the best Gen 4 BrainyBot, and she was gobsmacked at how good it was compared to the Aldi special.
+In 2024, we gave her the best Gen 5 SmartBot, and she was yet again gobsmacked at the beginnings of cleaning intelligence.
+She particularly liked the unattended whole-of-home cleaning and very little need to do house prep.

+Now, getting towards the end of 2025, we have reviewed most Gen 5s, and it is time to introduce Gen 6 AIBots with AI and new roller and track mops.
+We know she will again be gobsmacked at the difference a year makes.

 What are the basic differences?

 When you go shopping for a robovac, you may not know what to look for.
-More than 30 brands/models are currently on offer – note that each generation includes features from previous generations.
+More than 50 brands/models are currently on offer at Harvey Norman and JB Hi-Fi, and then you have hundreds of cheap generics at Amazon, AliExpress, eBay, etc.

-Please read this guide and understand that there are at least five generations (we are not ready to declare 6th yet), and within those, there are must-have items and then nice to have.
+Please read this guide and understand that there are now generations, and within those, there are must-have items and then nice to have.

 CyberShacks’ testing methodology